anshag01/ChatServer/README.md

 # ChatServer
-A chat server implemented in C
+A chat server implemented in C. Code can be sent through an invitation to a private repository on request.

 ## Definitions and Notes